 In 2008, 52% of respondents used workforce management to allow agents to request the shifts and holidays that suit them, a big step up from previous years.

 Quite apart from the benefit of reduced management administration, this functionality helps to get direct buy-in for workforce management from the people whom it will affect (see question 2 in the figure below).

 Employees can get defensive about change, and may perceive workforce management solutions as something which is being introduced to keep a tighter rein on them: explaining that the tool is there to help everyone get a fair amount of the right work, and point out the empowering aspects to it (e.g. the ability to request specific shifts/holidays) is more likely to get a positive response.

 Only 21% of respondents use workforce management to help with multimedia tasks (down from 29% last year), which adds to the evidence that the multimedia channel is the first to suffer in a contact centre’s busy times, which does not help the customer acceptance of the channel.

-In a Planning Forum survey, respondents were asked which types of extra functionality they would personally most like in their own workforce management solutions:
+In a survey by The Forum, respondents were asked which types of extra functionality they would personally most like in their own workforce management solutions:

 - 16% of answers were around adherence, such as real-time adherence statistics and adherence at an individual level